kaizenkaizen/BitcoinTransactionStreamer/README.md

+Run this in commandline use Website:
+1. Git clone Repo
+2. yarn
+3. yarn start

 Create a Bitcoin transaction stream viewer for any desktop browser with React;
 you can get a stream of Bitcoin transactions from https://blockchain.info/api/api_websocket.